The History of Pugs in Ancient China

 Pugs in Tibet

 Another theory about the origin of pugs places the breed first in Buddhist monasteries in Tibet around 400 BCE.
 Monks may have used the pugs primarily as pets and possibly as guard dogs (Pug History).
-The pug bears resemblance to the Chinese Fu Lions, or Guardian Lions, and it is believed that the sculptors may have modeled the lions after the pug, or one of several other Chinese dog breeds that are similar in appearance (such as the Pekingese).
+The pug bears a resemblance to Chinese Fu Lions, or Guardian Lions, and it is believed that the sculptors may have modeled the lions after the pug, or one of several other Chinese dog breeds that are similar in appearance (such as the Pekingese).
 Fu Lion statues stand outside of Chinese temples and are believed to have protective powers.
 Monks may have kept pugs because of their resemblance to the guardian lions (Sutherland).

 In Tibet, pugs were called lags k’yi, which means “hand dog.”
 This comes from a Tibetan legend about the origins of pugs.
 According to the legend, if a human touches a young eagle right after it is hatched, it will be transformed into a pug dog (Swainston-Goodger 12).